 The UK-led LhARA collaboration seeks to establish an entirely new technique for the automated delivery of personalized, precision, multi-ion Particle Beam Therapy (PBT), which will revolutionize cancer treatment.
-It will be a hybrid system consisting of a high-power pulsed laser of protons and ions, which are captured and formed into a beam by strong-focusing electron-plasma lenses.
-Rapid accelerations will be performed using a fixed-field alternating-gradient accelerator.
-If successful, this new technique will have the greatest impact on the most difficult cancers to cure while at the same time stimulating new research directions in fundamental physics, material science, and radiation biology.
+It will be a hybrid system consisting of a high-power pulsed laser of protons and ions, which are captured and formed into a beam by strong-focusing electron-plasma lenses known as Gabor lenses.
+Rapid accelerations will be performed using a spiral scaling fixed-field alternating-gradient (FFA) accelerator.

 The steps fixed by the Lhara collaboration are: